Why do I do what I do?

 Need #2: Uncertainty/Variety6>

 We all need change, to experience a range of emotions and states.
-Uncertainty and variety is about feeling stimulated and embracing the unknown.
+Uncertainty and variety is about feeling stimulated and embracing the unknown; this need can be interpreted in constructive and destructive ways.
 It’s the primal need for newness.
-Diversity and challenge can come from everything from a change of scene to physical activities, entertainment to food, hobbies to jobs.
+Diversity and challenge can come from everything, from a change of scene to physical activities, entertainment to food, hobbies to jobs.

 People who have uncertainty as a driving need are adaptable, energetic, and have a keen sense of adventure.
 They’re people who have countless interests and are always curious to learn something new.
 They tend to be plan averse, making long-term jobs, relationships or investments challenging.
 Variety seekers can also be unfocused and thus seen as careless or unreliable.
 They also can develop destructive patterns with relationships, food, drinking or drugs to ensure constant variety.